 Since its establishment in 1847, the House of Cartier has kept alive its precious, creative tradition of hand-made pieces, which underpins Cartier's timeless jewellery creations, handed down from generation to generation.
-Cartier has been sponsoring polo for more than 25 years and supports international events in UK, Dubai and China.
+Cartier has been sponsoring polo for more than 35 years and supports premier polo events in both the UK and Dubai.

 OUT-SOURCING Inc, the sponsor of the Royal Windsor Cup since 2018, is developing and extending its business across the world, including Japan, UK, Australia and currently has more than 100 group companies in various countries.
 Success and growth for the company has been boosted thanks to the push for work-style reform by the Japanese government, coupled with the company’s strength in directing its expertise, creativity and innovative solutions to meet rapid changes in the business environment and its corporate policy, based on treasuring human resources and contributing to society.
 OUT-SOURCING Inc is rated in the top 2% of the 3,600 public companies in Japan with high Return on Equity (ROE) and continues to expand its client base.
 The company also focuses on various welfare and charitable activities.